-The cost of traveling is probably the reason I’ve heard most often why people don’t travel (along with not having the time, but that’s another discussion).
+The cost of traveling is probably the reason I’ve heard most often why people don’t travel (along with not having the time, but that’s different discussion).

 But traveling doesn’t have to be expensive.
 Sure, if you want a certain standard of travel and luxury, then budget traveling might not be as feasible.
 As a young person who has very few things holding me down right now, however, [budget] traveling is what I tend to focus on.
-I want to see as much of the world, as cheaply as possible ;).
+I want to see as much of the world as I can, as cheaply as possible.
 Last year, while working more than full time, I traveled internationally twice, took multiple road trips, as well as a few domestic flights for long weekends.
 And this year is a whole other story (living in Europe has its perks)!

 Often people ask how I afford to travel so often.
-While yes, I do spend quite a bit of money traveling, I probably don’t spend as much money in other areas of my life that many people might splurge in (alcohol and food are two!) — I’ve made travel a priority.
-Granted, this has changed slightly since getting married (my husband and I have slightly different priorities).
+While yes, I do spend quite a bit of money traveling, I probably don’t spend as much money in other areas of my life that many people might splurge in (alcohol and food are two) — I’ve made travel a priority.
+Granted, this has changed slightly since getting married (my husband and I have slightly different travel styles).
 But I still try to stick to my budget ways, especially for solo trips.

 So if you are looking for cheap plane tickets, here are my tips:

-- Fly on off season.
+- Fly in the off season.
 Take advantage of local adventures over the summer and around major holidays when plane tickets are often more expensive.
 If you fly at less “desirable” times of the year, you might be able to score some sweet deals.

 - Keep a look out for mistake fairs or cheap specials.
 If you aren’t picky about your destination, you can get some cheap flights or even vacation packages (I’ve never bought a package, but I’ve seen them!).
 And the best way to do this is to sign up for email lists or Facebook pages that do the research for you like Thrifty Travelers and Travel Pirates.